paolostivanin/esp32-recirc-pump-controller/README.md

 control board that re-uses the existing power supply and motor driver boards.

 The power supply board provides 14V to the other two boards.
-The motor board provides a 5V supply which the original control board uses as its power supply.
+The motor board provides a 5V supply which is used by the microcontrollers on both the motor board and the control board.

 The control board connects to the power supply board via a six pin connector with the following pins (facing the control board connector):